-British Universities on the other hand, do not have such a complex accreditation.
-Their accreditation systems are done by one main Government Appointed Agency which is their QAA (UK Quality Assured), similar to that of Singapore’s MOE system.
+British universities, on the other hand, do not have such a complex accreditation.
+Their accreditation systems are done by one main government-appointed agency, which is their QAA (UK Quality Assured), similar to that of Singapore’s MOE system.

 An MBA in the UK takes as little as 1 year to complete, whereas a PhD level takes around 3 years.
-In the US, you will be able to graduate from an MBA program in 1 to 2 years, and the PhD education takes about 5 years.
+In the US, you will be able to graduate from an MBA program in 1 to 2 years, and a PhD education takes about 5 years.